Epirus (region): Geography and ecology

 Greek Epirus, like the region as a whole, is rugged and mountainous.
-It comprises the land of the ancient Molossians and Thesprotians and a small part of the land of the Chaonians, the greater part being in Southern Albania.
+It comprises the land of the ancient Molossians and Thesprotians, and a small part of the land of the Chaonians, the greater part being in Southern Albania.
 It is largely made up of mountainous ridges, part of the Dinaric Alps.
-The region's highest spot is on Mount Smolikas, at an altitude of 2637 m above sea level.
+The region's highest spot is Mount Smolikas, at an altitude of 2637 m above sea level.
 In the east, the Pindus Mountains that form the spine of mainland Greece separate Epirus from Macedonia and Thessaly.
 Most of Epirus lies on the windward side of the Pindus.
 The winds from the Ionian Sea offer the region more rainfall than any other part of Greece.

 The Vikos-Aoos and Pindus National Parks are situated in the Ioannina Prefecture of the region.
 Both areas have a wide range of fauna and flora.
 The climate of Epirus is mainly alpine.
 The vegetation is made up mainly of coniferous species.
 The animal life is especially rich in this area and includes, among other species, bears, wolves, foxes, deer and lynxes.